pablodiste/data-store/README.md

 We have few base classes you can use for creating an Store:

-- `StoreImpl<K: Any, I: Any, T: Any>` is the main implementation, it requires you to provide K a key for the request, I the class to be used by the fetcher and T the class to be used by the cache.
+- `StoreImpl<K: Any, I: Any, T: Any>` is the main implementation, it requires you to provide K a key for the request, I the class to be used by the fetcher and T the class to be used by the source of truth.
 - `SimpleStoreImpl` is a helper class where I = T, we are going to be using the same data class for fetching and storing.
 - `NoKeySimpleStore` is a `SimpleStoreImpl` where the Key is NoKey.
 Please read the Key section for more information on Keys.